Skip to main content

 Franklin Silva

-Investing in the S&P 500, one of the world’s most renowned stock market indices has long been a popular choice for investors seeking exposure to the US equities market.
-However, if you are based in Canada, you might be wondering how to gain access to this investment and what is the best approach to invest in the S&P 500 from Canada.
+Investing in the S&P 500 – one of the world’s most widely tracked stock market indices – has long been a cornerstone strategy for investors seeking exposure to the US equity market.
+If you’re based in Canada, you may be wondering how to gain access to this investment and what the most efficient way is to do so from a Canadian account.

 How to buy the S&P 500 from Canada (Step-by-step guide)